Finding cheap train tickets can seem like a lottery, but there are a number of tricks you can use to make a saving.

 Train companies can set their own peak and off-peak hours within a window defined by the Department for Transport.
 This has resulted in confusion, as the terms apply to different times across the train network, and even for different routes with the same train company.

-4. Split your ticket
+3. Split your ticket

-Instead of buying one single ‘through’ ticket for your journey, you buy multiple tickets to cover its component parts – same journey, same seat, no changes.
+Instead of buying one single ‘through’ ticket for your journey, you can buy multiple tickets to cover its component parts – same journey, same seat, no changes.